bioidiap/bob.measure/doc/py_api.rst

  Python API
 ============

-This section includes information for using the pure Python API of ``bob::measure``.
+This section includes information for using the Python API of :py:mod:`bob.measure`.

 Measurement